Trademarked Colors: T-Mobile Magenta

 Protecting Its Trademarked Color

-T-Mobile has been upfront about protecting its color and trademarks.
-Its trademark specifies one magenta shade, which is Pantone Rhodamine Red U. Despite this limitation, the company and its parent, Deutsche Telekom, have acted aggressively to fight any perceived attempts to infringe on its official color.
+T-Mobile has been upfront about protecting its trademark on magenta and other intellectual property.
+Its trademark registration specifies one magenta shade, Pantone Rhodamine Red U. Despite this limitation, the company and its parent, Deutsche Telekom, have acted aggressively to fight any perceived attempts to infringe on its official magenta trademark color.

 In 2014, T-Mobile successfully sued AT&T’s subsidiary carrier Aio.
-The carrier was using a color it called “plum” in its advertising.
-T-Mobile asked Aio to remove the color from all advertising, social media posts, websites and store displays.
+The carrier was using a color called “plum” in its advertising.
+T-Mobile asked Aio to stop using the color in all advertising, social media posts, websites, and store displays.

 Read more on trademarked colors, as well as the process for trademarking a brand color.